hex7c0/browser-language/README.md

   - `it` - Set cookie with 'it' value
   - `..` - Set cookie with '..' value

-set object with correct value to be added
+object with correct value to be added, otherwise using a default dictionary inside /lib/dictionary.js

+#### Examples

+Take a look at my [examples](https://github.com/hex7c0/browser-language/tree/master/examples)

 ## License
 Copyright (c) 2014 hex7c0